sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * The new "system container ..." commands would
    * Do a docker start, if in local mode, else create a label that would let kubelet start.
+If kubelet service is not enabled, enable it.
    * Do a docker stop, if in local mode, else remove the label that would let kubelet stop.
+   * Do a docker kill, if in local mode, else remove the label, disable kubelet, and then do docker kill on the docker-id.
+     Please note, in either mode, docker kill  will block the container from updating container state for going down, as kill does not give an opportunity for graceful stop.
+Hence explicitly call `/etc/sonic/scripts/container_state <name> down".
    * For docker wait/inspect/exec, run that command on docker-id instead of name.
       * There is no control on names of the dockers started by kubernetes
       * All the coniners are updated to record their docker-id in State-DB
       * Use the docker-id from STATE-DB, to run the docker commands.

 * The containers started in either mode, are required to record their start & end as follows in STATE-DB.
-  This informtion would be helpful to learn/show the current status and as well the actions to take for start/stop/wait.
+  This informtion would be helpful to learn/show the current status and as well the actions to take for start/stop/wait/...
    * On post-start
       * `current_owner = local/kube`
       * `docker_id = <ID of the container>`